CyVerse-learning-materials/container_camp_workshop_2018/singularity/singularityintro.rst

 2.3 XSEDE Jetstream / CyVerse Atmosphere Clouds
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-CyVerse staff have deployed an Ansible playbook with an EZ installation option for `Singularity <https://cyverse-ez-quickstart.readthedocs-hosted.com/en/latest/#>`_ that only requires you to type a short line of code:
+CyVerse staff have deployed an Ansible playbooks called `ez` installation which includes `Singularity <https://cyverse-ez-quickstart.readthedocs-hosted.com/en/latest/#>`_ that only requires you to type a short line of code:

 .. code-block:: bash